zqTheDesigner/obsidian-vault/Machine Learning/Algorithms/Random Forest.md

 Time series data sets need to be [[Time Series Data Preparation#Transform in to supervisied learning problem|transformed in to a supervised learning problem]].

+The model must be trained on the past and predict the future.
+	Methods that randomize the dataset cannot be used (like k-fold cross-validation).
+	We must use [[Walk-forward validation]] instead